Last updated on June 30th, 2022 at 10:21 am

 The Ancient Village of Kassiopi

-Kassiopi is an ancient village and has played a major role in Corfu’s history, as can be seen by the impressive ruins of the castle overlooking the harbor.
+Kassiopi is an ancient village and has played a major role in Corfu’s history, as can be proven by the impressive ruins of the castle overlooking the harbor.

 The city was built in the 3rd century BC by the king of Epirus Pyrrhοs and was used as a supply point during his war against Rome.